MLFP-90803-SP24-FinalProjects/Team17-FinalProject/README.md

 ### Questions to Answer

-1. How does the frequency and severity of climate indicators correlate with real estate investment patterns in different regions?
+1. Can we predict real estate purchase price based on climate indicators?
-- Target variable: Real estate investment volume and value in specific regions in the United States.
+- Target variable: Real estate purchase price
 - Task: Regression analysis to predict investment patterns based on historical weather data.

 2. What is the relationship between rising temperatures and changes in property prices in urban heat island areas?